StrangeBeeCorp/docs/docs/thehive/administration/organizations/link-an-organization.md

     * **default**: Cases aren't automatically shared with the other organization.
 Users must [share them manually](../../user-guides/analyst-corner/cases/share-a-case.md).
     * **supervised**: Cases are automatically shared with the other organization with an analyst-type permission profile, which grants both read and write access to cases.
     * **notify**: Cases are automatically shared with the other organization with a read-only permission profile.

-    To learn more about how sharing rules function and interact, refer to [About Organizations Sharing Rules](../../administration/organizations/about-organizations-sharing-rules.md).

 6. Select **Confirm**.